hithomasmorelli/Deezer-to-Spotify/Readme.md

 This runs locally and absolutely zero information is sent to me or anyone else.
 Hopefully this saves someone time and money.

-**NOTE**: *Unlike the base repository*, the code to transfer the "Favourite Tracks* library is contained within `main.py`, instead of a seperate file.
+**NOTE**: *Unlike the base repository*, the code to transfer the "Favourite Tracks" library is contained within `main.py`, instead of a seperate file.

 This script adds the songs to Spotify playlists in the order they were added to the Deezer playlists.
 However, adding songs one-after-another without a pause leads to Spotify getting confused as to the order a group of songs were added in.
 For this reason, the program asks whether or not it should pause for a set amount of time (currently 0.95 seconds) to better ensure the integrity of "sort by addition".